Dynamic Estimation of Learning Rates Using a Non-Linear Autoregressive Model: Results and discussion

 \paragraph{The VGG11 on the CIFAR10 dataset.} VGG11 is a more complex model and help us to better understand the properties of the optimizers.
-For AdamHD, we have tried three values for $\beta$ that are $10^{-8}, 10^{-7}, 10^{-4}$, and the best performance was achieved by $\beta=10^{-7}$ shown in Figure \ref{fig:exp-vgg11-CIFAR10-nlar-adam-adamhd-1e-7}.
+For AdamHD, we have tried three values for $\beta$ that are $10^{-8}, 10^{-7}, 10^{-4}$, and the best performance was achieved by $\beta=10^{-7}$ shown in Figures \ref{fig:exp-vgg11-CIFAR10-nlar-adam-adamhd-1e-7} (the results for $\beta=10^{-8}$ and $\beta=10^{-4}$ are shown respectively in Figures \ref{fig:exp-vgg11-CIFAR10-nlar-adam-adamhd-1e-8} and \ref{fig:exp-vgg11-CIFAR10-nlar-adam-adamhd-1e-4} of the appendix).
 Both Adam and AdamHD, they either show instability or divergence for $\lambda_0\geq 0.02$.
 In contrast, Nlarsm and Nlarcm have shown a stable convergence even for $\lambda_0=1$.
 Like the previous experiments, Nlarscm shows a remarkable speed in convergence for the first few epochs.
 The best performance is achieved for $\lambda_0\geq 0.1$.
 There is only one specific case of $\beta=10^{-8}$ and $\lambda_0=0.001$ that AdamHD slightly outperforms Nlarsm and Nlarcm.

 \paragraph{The DDQN model on the classical control problems of CartPole-v0.} In this part of our experiments, we test and compare the effectiveness of these optimizers using the DDQN model.
-Overall, the agent equipped with the Nlarcm optimizer outperforms both Adam and AdamHD in terms of consistency, robustness, and convergence.
+As it is shown in Figure \ref{fig:exp-CartPole-nlar-adam-adamhd-beta=0_0001}, overall, the agent equipped with the Nlarcm optimizer outperforms both Adam and AdamHD (for $\beta=10^{-4}$) in terms of consistency, robustness, and convergence.
+Figure \ref{fig:exp-CartPole-nlar-adam-adamhd-beta=1e-07} of the appendix, provides a similar result for AdamHD with $\beta=10^{-7}$.
 The behavior of Nlarsm eventually degrades only for very large learning rates $\lambda_0\geq 0.5$.

 For the initial episodes, unlike Adam and AdamHD, Nlarsm and Nlarcm perform well across all learning rates.
 However, in both Nlar algorithms, a more stable and consistent performance is eventually achieved with smaller initial learning rates.
 While this might seem contrary to the results from the classification experiments, we believe that this is due to the RL environments being more stochastic and involve high variance in gradients due to the random nature of actions and rewards.
 In this context, small learning rates help by making cautious updates (as the agent explores the environment), leading to more stable learning and better long-term performance.
 In other words, small learning rates prevent the optimizer from making large, potentially destabilizing updates that could hinder learning.
 In contrast, in classification problems, the model receives immediate feedback from the loss function after each batch, so larger learning rates can accelerate the optimization process without the risk of destabilizing the learning as much as in RL.